 How Jewish is the New Testament?

 Modern New Testament scholarship is revisiting its understanding of how the writers of the New Testament understood Jews and Judaism.
 Since the patristic period, supersessionist interpretation of the New Testament has been widely accepted.
-Layers of scholarship have been constructed around the premise that a "parting of the ways" between Judaism and Christianity took place during the apostolic era, and that the authors of the New Testament viewed the Church as having replaced or superseded the Jewish people as the people of God.
+Thousands of books and articles begin with the premise that a "parting of the ways" between Judaism and Christianity took place during the apostolic era, and that the authors of the New Testament viewed the Church as an entity that superseded the Jewish people as the people of God.

 Twentieth-century scholars began to question these historical and theological assumptions.
-Significant studies appeared in the last quarter of the century that challenged supersessionism.
 As a result, today we are seeing a new school of thought emerging within the field of New Testament studies which some refer to as post-supersessionist interpretation.